DennisVlaanderen/omotenashi-ui/README.md

 ## Contribute

-Due to the small size of the project in it's current state we are not looking for any furhter collaborators.
+Due to the small size of the project in it's current state we are not looking for any further collaborators.
 In case you do wish to build upon this code-base, feel free to fork this repository and modify it to your own heart's content.

 ## Roadmap